centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 An API response for an order, for every element of the “items” table, item is presented as “X-Y”, where X is the product ID and Y is the variant ID.

 ## **L**

+**Linked (stock)**
+The quantity of said product which is on order and linked towards a supplier order.

 **Locale** *
 A parameter to define language